The Author

 In your search for the best CMS for your organization, you may have noticed that there are two WordPress alternatives.
 No, not WordPress for nonprofits versus WordPress for commercial endeavors, but “dot com” and “dot org” options.

-In a nutshell, so to speak, WordPress.org (also known as “the real WordPress”) is the popular version that allows you full control over your nonprofit website.
+In a nutshell, WordPress.org (also known as “the real WordPress”) is the popular version that allows you complete control over your nonprofit website.
 The .com version is a service that encompasses more than just the open-source software discussed above.
 While WordPress.org is a CMS platform that you download and build within your hosting service, WordPress.com is a managed service using its own hosting environment.
 (Specifics on the difference between the two can be found here.)

 With that said, we use the far more popular WordPress.org.
 It allows us to utilize specific themes and plugins with less interference and more options.